 Our data show that we must work differently with students, especially our unduplicated students to ensure all are prepared for their futures.
 Moving forward, student needs will be addressed through an asset-based, data-driven, multi-tiered system of support (MTSS).
 Staff will collaborate and co-construct academic vision and goals related to acceleration to ensure high-quality, robust tier one instruction is provided to all students in the classrooms.
-We also believe that the Learning Center is still key to providing extra support and intervention for tiers two and three with skills necessary for increased student performance.
-The learning center will be operational five days a week for 85% of the day instead of just three days a week due to staff changes and a new structure to our academic program.
-This should allow more opportunities for more students to receive targeted instruction aligned to their needs.
-In addition to targeting specific math and language arts skills in the classroom, the Learning Center will assess and evaluate students with CCSS aligned formative assessments along with MAP and the Reading Inventory and Math Inventory three times each year.
-Any students not meeting performance targets, including EL, LI, FY, and Special Education students, will then receive intervention and acceleration methods to meet their academic and social-emotional needs using the multi-tiered system of support model.
-The following are changes and updates to Goal 1 metrics, outcomes, and actions/services:
+The following are changes and updates to Goal 1 actions/services: